sirisian/ecmascript-types/README.md

 - [Expression Parser](examples/expressionparser.md): a tokenizer, recursive descent parser, and evaluator stressing enums, typed generators, and sealed hierarchies.
 - [Invoicing](examples/invoicing.md): decimal money with a user-defined Currency meta type, Temporal dates, where-clause invariants, and typed JSON boundaries.
 - [Entity Component System](examples/ecs.md): archetype storage over value type columns, compile-time component-to-type mapping, type-keyed resources and events, and delta replication for a networked game server.
-- [Reactive Views](examples/jsx.md): a `jsx` lexical mode compiling markup and control flow into calls on a reactive runtime, with per-site templates in `constant { }`, block decorators carrying `key` and `persist`, and a complete macro and demo runnable as devtools snippets.
+- [Reactive Views](examples/jsx.md): a captured region compiling markup and control flow into calls on a reactive runtime, with per-site templates in `constant { }`, block decorators carrying `key` and `persist`, and a complete macro and demo runnable as devtools snippets.
+The engine knows nothing about JSX - the macro reads its own syntax and delegates the ECMAScript ranges.
-- [Query Comprehensions](examples/linq.md): a `linq` lexical mode compiling `from`/`where`/`orderby`/`group by`/`join` into calls, with a higher-kinded source protocol, per-site query plans, and a provider that translates rather than evaluates.
+- [Query Comprehensions](examples/linq.md): a captured region compiling `from`/`where`/`orderby`/`group by`/`join` into calls, with a higher-kinded source protocol, per-site query plans, and a provider that translates rather than evaluates.

 # Previous discussions